-HNY is continuing its Conversations on Your Couch series with a discussion on “Democracy and Trust Today.”
+HNY is continuing its Online Community Conversations series with a discussion on “Democracy and Trust Today.”
 Issues of democratic trust – and distrust – are not unique to today, of course, but the pervasive social isolation; differing dispositions toward public health and the economic reboot; and varying infection and mortality rates are adding another set of complications to our already distrustful and polarized society.

 To complement these online conversations, we have curated a brief selection of texts that examine the interdependencies and tensions between trust and democracy (readings are not required to participate).
 Not all of these directly confront “trust and the coronavirus,” but each offers a provocation and a challenge to us to think through the unstable but essential connection between trust and democratic possibility.